mtosity/blog/claude/anchor.md

 # Interactive Anchor Feature Documentation

 ## Overview
 The Interactive Anchor feature allows readers to click on specific terms in blog posts to see detailed definitions in the left sidebar.
 When clicked, the anchor animates into a pill shape and shows contextual information.
+The system supports both technical concepts (React hooks) and psychological concepts (happiness research).

 ## Components Architecture